ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/minikube.md

     <img src="https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/blob/microprofile/static/imgs/bc_mp_ui.png">
 </p>

+## Test Login Credentials

+Use the following test credentials to login:
+- **Username:** foo
+- **Password:** bar

+To login as an admin user, use the below.
+Admin has some extra privilages like having accessing to the monitoring data etc.
+- **Username:** user
+- **Password:** password

 ## Delete the App

-To delete the application from your cluster, run the following:
+To delete the application from your cluster, run the below command.

-Run the below command.

 ```
 $ helm delete --purge bluecompute